muratk5n/thirdwave/en/README.md

 ---

-I don't dispute there's been some great comedy around this stuff..
-But at some point one has to ask how much of it is real?

----

-Sheeeee-iiit is Southern drawl, not "African"

----

 MLK and Mohammad Ali were polar opposites; one for integration, one for segregation (yes there were non-whites for segregation).
 They were apparently good friends behind the scenes, wasn't known at the time.